College fraternities and sororities

-Fraternities and sororities engage in philanthropic activities, host parties, provide "finishing" training for new members such as instruction on etiquette, dress and manners, and create networking opportunities for their newly graduated members.
+Fraternities and sororities engage in philanthropic activities; host social events; provide "finishing" training for new members, such as instruction on etiquette, dress, and manners; and create networking opportunities for their newly graduated members.
 Fraternities and sororities can be tax-exempt 501(c)(7) organizations in the United States.

-Fraternities and sororities have been widely criticized for practicing elitism and favoritism, discriminating against non-white students and other marginalized groups, conducting dangerous hazing rituals, and facilitating alcohol abuse.
-Fraternities specifically have been further criticized for encouraging misogynistic behavior and perpetrating sexual violence.
-Many colleges and universities have sought to reform or eliminate them due to these concerns, but these efforts have typically been met with intense controversy.

 History

 Establishment and early history

+The term fraternity is derived from the Latin word frater, which means "brother".
+Similarly the term "sorority", is derived from the Latin word soror, meaning "sister".
+However, sorority was not used in 1874, well after the establishment of the first organizations for women.
+As a result, a fraternity can consist men, women, or a mixture of the two.
+Members of fraternities and sororities address members of the same organization as "brother" in the case of fraternities or "sister" in the case of sororities.

-The first fraternity in North America to incorporate most of the elements of modern fraternities was Phi Beta Kappa, founded at the College of William and Mary in 1775.
-The founding of Phi Beta Kappa followed the earlier establishment of two other secret student societies that had existed at that campus as early as 1750.
-In 1779 Phi Beta Kappa expanded to include chapters at Harvard and Yale.
+The first fraternity in North America to incorporate most of the elements of modern fraternities was Phi Beta Kappa, founded at the College of William and Mary in 1776.
+The founding of Phi Beta Kappa followed the earlier establishment of two other secret student societies that had existed on that campus as early as 1750.
+In 1779, Phi Beta Kappa expanded to include chapters at Harvard and Yale.
 By the early 19th century, the organization transformed itself into a scholastic honor society and abandoned secrecy.